Age, Income, and Education May Raise Your Odds For Erectile Dysfunction, Nigerian Study Finds

 The study also highlighted the complex link between employment position and the burden of ED.
 Personal economic difficulties, job stresses, and unemployment can all lead to stress, which can have a bad impact on sexual health.
 Policy interventions that promote job growth, economic stability, and work related mental health assistance can help to reduce the burden of ED among Nigerian men indirectly.

 While the study provides useful insights into the social determinants of ED in Nigeria, certain limitations should be noted.
 The cross-sectional design limited the ability to demonstrate causation, and the use of self-reported data increased the possibility of recall bias.
-Furthermore, the study focused on a single geographical region (Port Harcourt), limiting its generalizability to the larger Nigerian population.
+Furthermore, the study focused on a single geographical region (Port Harcourt), limiting its generalisability to the larger Nigerian population.

 More rigorous population-based study is needed to expand the evidence-base and corroborate the observed relationships between income and educational status and the odds of getting ED.
 Longitudinal studies that track participants over time can provide a more comprehensive picture of the causal links between socio-demographic characteristics and ED.
 Furthermore, including more geographical regions and a greater sample size would improve the validity of future studies.